Summer School 2026

 There is a limited number of spots available for external students.

-External students must arrange and cover the expenses for their travel to Luxembourg
+External students must arrange and cover the expenses for their travel to Luxembourg and back.

 The fees for external students are determined as below: